Alphabetical Menu

 Number of times I checked my watch: 3

-Lauren (Amy Landecker) divorces her husband, Chase (Paul Adelstein), and takes an acting class where she befriends a classmate, Maria (Kiersey Clemons), and has a fling with another classmate, Sean (Nico Hiraga), who's much younger than her, in For Worse, Writer/director Amy Landecker has made a mildly engaging and intermittently funny, but tonally uneven, sugar-coated and uncooked romantic comedy.
+Lauren (Amy Landecker) divorces her husband, Chase (Paul Adelstein), and takes an acting class where she befriends a classmate, Maria (Kiersey Clemons), and has a fling with another classmate, Sean (Nico Hiraga), who's much younger than her, in For Worse.
+Writer/director Amy Landecker has made a mildly engaging and intermittently funny, but tonally uneven, sugar-coated and uncooked romantic comedy.
 After her divorce, Lauren seems like a hot mess.
 She seems insecure and emotionally immature.
 Does she truly feel better about herself by dating a younger guy?
 It doesn't seem that way because they don't seem compatible.
 There's a scene where she accidentally pees on his bed while they're about to have sex which is played for laughs when Sean's roommate walks in on them and assumes it's cum.
 Then it's played for laughs again when Lauren tells her friend about the incident.
 What does she see in him other than a physical attraction?
 She's hesitant at first to kiss him, but then she caves into her desire even though she knows that it's wrong.
 In a cringe-inducing scene, she shows him off to her ex-husband and his new girlfriend, Sara (Angelique Cabra). who's jealous of her.
 If they were teenagers, that scene would make more sense, but these people are adults.
 If only they behaved more like grown ups.

 The third act has a new character introduced too late: Dave (Bradley Whitford), Maria's father who becomes Lauren's new love interest.
 Their relationship feels underdeveloped, though, and even a bit cheesy.
 The best scenes are the brief ones with Gabby Hoffmann playing an caricature of an acting teacher.
 Ultimately, For Worse, which feels more like a sitcom, doesn't have enough heartfelt moments nor enough to say about love, marriage, loneliness, self worth or self discovery.
 It would be the inferior B-movie in a double feature with An Unmarried Woman.
 At a running time of 1 hour and 30 minutes For Worse opens at Quad Cinema via Brainstorm Media.